Italian Meta-Cinema

 Author: Tom Gurin

 Tom Gurin is an American composer, multimedia artist, and carillonist based in Switzerland.
-He was a 2023 laureate-resident at the Cité internationale des arts in Paris, and the 2021-2022 recipient of a joint Fulbright-Harriet Hale Woolley Award at the United States Foundation in Paris, where he completed residencies in both music and sculpture.
+He is currently a master’s student in electronic and multimedia composition at the Haute École de Musique de Genève.
+He received his bachelor's degree with honors in music from Yale University, his Diplôme Supérieur from the École Normale de Musique de Paris, and also studied composition privately with Allain Gaussin.
+He was a 2023 laureate-resident at the Cité internationale des arts in Paris, and the 2021-2022 recipient of a joint Fulbright-Harriet Hale Woolley Award at the United States Foundation in Paris.
 He is a Fellow of the Belgian-American Educational Foundation.
 A graduate of the Royal Carillon School in Belgium, Gurin served as Duke University Chapel Carillonneur until summer 2021.
-He studied composition at Yale University, the École Normale de Musique de Paris, and privately with Allain Gaussin.
-He is currently a master’s student in electronic and multimedia composition at the Haute École de Musique de Genève.
-Contact him online here.
+Tom is also a music composition teacher with experience educating composers of all experience levels.
+For information on compositions, performances, or lessons, contact him online here.